aimms/how-to/webui/index.rst

 making complex insights accessible and actionable.
 With features like drag-and-drop widgets, interactive charts, and dynamic filtering, AIMMS WebUI helps decision-makers engage directly with model outputs and data, enabling informed and timely decisions across industries like supply chain and logistics.

-Here you will find articles about WebUI core fuctionalities, styling and widget settings:
+Here you will find articles about WebUI core functionalities, styling and widget settings:

 .. toctree::
    :maxdepth: 1